 We subsequently settled the cross-claim of Bankers Trust by payment of \$3.24 million, on or about February 8, 2006.
 Pursuant to that settlement, the court has dismissed the cross-claim, with prejudice.
-The amount paid by us was accrued for and included in Accounts payable and accrued expenses in our balance sheet as of December 31, 2004.
+The amount paid by us was accrued for and included in Accounts payable and accrued expenses in our balance sheet as of December 31.
+2004.

 In November 2001, one of the defendants in the Stanwich Case, Jonathan Pardee, asserted claims for indemnity against us in a separate action, which is now pending in federal district court in Rhode Island.
 We have filed counterclaims in the Rhode Island federal court against Mr. Pardee, and have filed a separate action against Mr. Pardee's Rhode Island attorneys, in the same court.
-The action of Mr. Pardee against us is stayed, awaiting resolution of an adversary action brought against Mr. Pardee in the bankruptcy court, which is hearing the bankruptcy of Stanwich.
+Each of these actions in the court in Rhode Island is stayed, awaiting resolution of an adversary action brought against Mr. Pardee in the bankruptcy court, which is hearing the bankruptcy of Stanwich.

 We have reached an agreement in principle with the representative of creditors in the Stanwich bankruptcy to resolve the adversary action.
 Under the agreement in principle, CPS would pay the bankruptcy estate \$625,000 and abandon its claims against the estate, while the estate would abandon its adversary action against Mr. Pardee.
-A hearing to consider that agreement is scheduled for May 16, 2007.
+A hearing to consider that agreement was held in May 2007.
+The court took the matter under submission.
 If approved, CPS expects that the agreement would result in (i) limitation of its exposure to Mr. Pardee to no more than some portion of his attorneys fees incurred and (ii) the stays in Rhode Island being lifted, causing those cases to become active again.
 There can be no assurance as to these expectations nor as to whether the court will approve the proposed agreement.

-The reader should consider that any adverse judgment against us in the Stanwich Case (or the related case in Rhode Island) for indemnification, in an amount materially in excess of any liability already recorded in respect thereof, could have a material adverse effect on our financial position.
+The reader should consider that any adverse judgment against us in these cases for indemnification, in an amount materially in excess of any liability already recorded in respect thereof, could have a material adverse effect on our financial position.

 OTHER LITIGATION.
 On June 2, 2004, Delmar Coleman filed a lawsuit in the circuit court of Tuscaloosa, Alabama, alleging that plaintiff Coleman was harmed by an alleged failure to refer, in the notice given after repossession of her vehicle, to the right to purchase the vehicle by tender of the full amount owed under the retail installment contract.
 Plaintiff seeks damages in an unspecified amount, on behalf of a purported nationwide class.
 We removed the case to federal bankruptcy court, and filed a motion for summary judgment as part of our adversary proceeding against the plaintiff in the bankruptcy court.
 The federal bankruptcy court granted the plaintiff's motion to send the matter back to Alabama state court.
-We appealed the ruling, and the federal district court, in which the appeal was heard, has since ordered the bankruptcy court to decide whether the plaintiff has standing to pursue her claims, and, if standing is found, to reconsider its remand decision.
-The matter is currently pending before the bankruptcy court.
-Although we believe that we have one or more defenses to each of the claims made in this lawsuit, no discovery has yet been conducted and the case remains in its earliest stages.
-Accordingly, there can be no assurance as to its outcome.
+We appealed the ruling, and the federal district court, in which the appeal was heard, ordered the bankruptcy court to decide whether the plaintiff had standing to pursue her claims, and, if standing is found, to reconsider its remand decision.
+The bankruptcy court in May 2007 dismissed the lawsuit with prejudice.